BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 This actually happened to me on real projects too.
 Because of the data driven nature of my code, its harder for me to implement illogical things.
 Sometimes designers like that i spot these errors, sometimes they are just annoyed: "Well it doesn't really matter, but ok, feel free to change the requirement if its easier for you!" :P :D

-\+ Funny that **the only tests that i haven't deleted** as a result of the TDDBetter style tests, **are actually the tests i wrote for the Data Driven style**.
+\+ Funny that **the only tests that i haven't deleted** as a result of the TDDClassic style tests, **are actually the tests i wrote for the Data Driven style**.
 These tests actually help to make complicated stuff safe to use.
-**The tests i wrote for functional style, and the tests that i wrote for TDD (done wrong), are all useless** now, and i did not think for a second to delete them.
+**The tests i wrote for functional style, and the tests that i wrote for TDDMockist, are all useless** now, and i did not think for a second to delete them.

 \* My brain just feels refreshed, while working on Data driven again.
 But yea, maybe this "fun" is YAGNI, as i am not supposed to know yet about lizard/spock feature.